niplav/site/nuclear.md

 Make ICBMs Abortable Mid-Flight
 --------------------------------

-At the momemnt, ICBMs can't be stopped once they've been started.<!--TODO: link-->
+At the moment, ICBMs can't be stopped once they've been started.<!--TODO: link-->

 This is suboptimal: Let's say India has (incorrectly) detected ICBMs